 Of course, not everything is so great.
 Among other modern issues, most schools have not been reformed to cope up with what market demands at this moment, so we have many individuals struggling to make it on their jobs.
 Some essentials cannot be learned in formal education, but how to get it without an adequate job?
 It’s a vicious cycle. :)

-I have been working in IT industry for more than 6 years.
-I started in a small company when I was on a final year of Master study.
+I have been working in the IT industry for more than 9 years.
+I started working for a small company when I was in my final year of master’s study.
 I worked with many technologies, building everything from databases to mobile applications, even fixing people’s printers or other hardware.
-I learned a lot about the whole process of designing, implementing and delivering software by communicating with almost every person involved in it.
+I learned a lot about the whole process of designing, implementing, and delivering software by communicating with almost every person involved in it.

-After two years I started realizing that there isn’t much more that I can learn on this job, so I started to look for new opportunities.
+After two years, I started realizing that there wasn’t much more that I could learn on this job, so I started to look for new opportunities.
 After several applications and interviews, I finally made it to work at Infobip.
-I started at May 2017 and 3 years later I was promoted to Senior Software Engineer.
+I started in May 2017, and three years later I was promoted to Senior Software Engineer.

-At the beginning of 2020 I decided to start writing about my experiences, sharing them with community and hoping that it will help others to find better opportunities and learn something from it.
-Beside software engineering, my area of interest is leadership and career development of younger colleagues.
-I believe it is not enough said and written about it generally, so many companies fail to develop quality professionals.
-As a mentor and job interviewer and looking at what I went through, I have collected insights of what a good candidate has to have to be extraordinary in this industry.
+At the beginning of 2020, I decided to start writing about my experiences, sharing them with the community, and hoping that it would help others find better opportunities and learn something from them.
+Beside software engineering, my area of interest is leadership and the career development of younger colleagues.
+I believe there is not enough said and written about it generally, so many companies fail to develop quality professionals.
+As a mentor and job interviewer, and looking at what I went through, I have collected insights into what a good candidate has to have to be extraordinary in this industry.
 I will pay special attention to that on my blog.